ParedesGab/PP2-memory-game/README.md

 ![JS validation](documentation/validation/javascript-jshint-validation.png)

-+ There were no errors found in the javascript using the JS Hint Validator.
++ There were no errors found in the javascript code using the JS Hint Validator.
-+ There was one warning, and the messaged of unused variables.
++ There was one warning and a message of unused variables.
 This is documented in the "Bugs" section below.

 ### Accessibility